Skip to cookie consent Skip to main content

 To be successful in soccer, you have to be strong, fast, and safe.
 A well-designed weight training program can help you achieve all those goals.

-Newman, who serves as a lead performance specialist at the Center for Sports Performance and Research, recommends strength training 2 to 3 times per week.
-He suggests specific exercises, weight levels, and safety tips to help you become a stronger, more resilient soccer player.
+Performance specialists at the Center for Sports Performance and Research recommend strength training 2 to 3 times per week.
+The team suggests specific exercises, weight levels, and safety tips to help you become a stronger, more resilient soccer player.

 Preventing soccer injuries